-Performance evaluations may be used as one of many tools to assess an employee's ability to perform the required duties in their current position.
-Probationary performance evaluations are completed at the employee's 3-month and 6-month anniversary dates.
+Performance evaluations are used as one of many tools to assess an employee's ability to perform the required duties in their current position.
+Probationary performance evaluations are completed at the employee's 3-month and 6-month anniversary dates, and at six (6) month intervals, up to one year, if an employee's probationary period is extended per Policy #201.

-Performance evaluations are required to be completed by all regular, non-probationary employees at the end of the employee's anniversary month.
-Performance evaluation frequency may vary, depending upon the length of service, job position, past performance, changes in job duties, or recurring performance issues.
+Performance evaluations are required to be completed by all regular, non-probationary employees at the end of the employee's anniversary month and are required annually for all employees who are not at the top of the pay scale for their job class Performance evaluation for employees who are at the top of the pay scale for their job class may vary in frequency, depending upon the length of service, job position, past performance, changes in job duties, or recurring performance issues.

 Performance evaluations are intended to guide supervisors in assisting employees to meet the essential functions of their position and/or to improve their job skills.
-Evaluations may be one source upon which the determination shall be made as to whether an employee's performance has been fully satisfactory.
+Evaluations may be one source upon which a determination shall be made as to whether an employee's performance has been fully satisfactory.